 The study, which involved 25 dogs, used verbal commands versus hand signals, and even a combination of both to see which form of communication was more effective.
 The results showed that dogs responded 99 percent correctly to sign language from their respective owners.

 With this information, we are able to assert that not only can deaf dogs learn sign language, but hearing dogs, as well.
-And hopefully this can serve as a reminder that no matter what disability a dog might have, with love and support, they overcome their issues, and they can flourish, too.
+And hopefully this can serve as a reminder that no matter what abilities a dog might have, with love and support, they overcome their struggles, and they can flourish, too.

 Do you think deaf dogs can learn sign language?
 Do you think even dogs who can hear would be better off knowing how to communicate this way?
 Let us know in the comments below!